-Gasworks presents the first UK solo exhibition and a major new commission by Bristol-based artist Libita Clayton.
+Gasworks presents Quantum Ghost, the first UK solo exhibition and a major new commission by Bristol-based artist Libita Clayton.

-Libita Clayton is the third artist to take part in the Freelands Artist Programme at Gasworks, a three-year programme for emerging artists based outside of London.
+Libita Clayton’s exhibition is commissioned and produced by Gasworks in partnership with Spike Island, Bristol.
+She is the third artist to take part in the Freelands Artist Programme at Gasworks, a three-year programme for emerging artists based outside of London.
 Made possible thanks to a generous grant from the Freelands Foundation, the programme combines a three-month residency with a solo exhibition and series of public events at Gasworks.
-The previous participants were Jamie Crewe and Rachal Bradley.

 Libita Clayton is a British-Namibian artist based in Bristol.
 She graduated with a BA (Hons) in Print & Digital Media from Wimbledon College of Art, University of the Arts London in 2009.
 Recent presentations include: 4717, RCA/LUX, Dyson Gallery, Royal College of Art, London (2018); History Lessons: Fluid Records, South London Gallery, London; and the Diaspora Pavilion at the 57th Venice Biennale (all 2017).